 - Discuss decisions to change specialty tracks, take a leave of absence, waive a course, or other decisions that affect completion of an academic program

-Advisors recognize that goals, objectives, and commitments may change.
+Advisors recognize that student goals, objectives, and commitments may change.
 Your advisor is the first line academic official with whom these changes should be discussed.
-Procedures, consequences, and suggestions for appropriate strategies are resources that advisors may use to help.
+Procedures, consequences, and suggestions for appropriate strategies are resources that advisors may use to support students.
 The advisee usually is the one who initiates these discussions.

 - Discuss decisions about the DNP Professional Examination and DNP Final Project procedural requirements

-The DNP professional Examination is overseen by the Graduate School and is the main qualifying examination to the final project phase of the DNP program.
+The DNP Professional Examination is overseen by the Graduate School and is the main qualifying examination to the final project phase of the DNP program.
 The advisor can often serve as the first line for recommendations for decisions about the professional examination or final project.
-The advisor is the person who can make initial and informed suggestions about the best people to have on the student’s committees.
-The advisor is the student’s committee chairperson.
+The advisor is the person who can make initial and informed suggestions about the best people to have on the student’s project team (committee).
+The advisor is the student’s project team (committee) chairperson.

 - Request, as needed, the advisor to serve as a professional reference after graduation

-Please also review Appendix F of the Graduate School Handbook for Graduate advising best practices.
+Please also review Appendix H of the Graduate School Handbook for Graduate advising best practices.